MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/teams-displays.md

 After you create resource accounts, you can create and assign a policy to enable hot desking.
 See [New-CsTeamsIPPhonePolicy](/powershell/module/skype/new-csteamsipphonepolicy?view=skype-ps) to learn more.

 > [!IMPORTANT]
 > Because Teams displays with hot desking are used in shared workspaces by multiple people, Conditional Access rules and other identity configurations in your environment, like Multi-Factor Authentication, can impact these devices and cause sign-in issues.
-For guidance on securing shared devices, see [Authentication best practices for Teams shared device management on Android devices](authentication-best-practices-for-android-devices.md).
+For guidance on securing shared devices, see [Authentication best practices for shared Teams Android devices](authentication-best-practices-for-android-devices.md).

 ## Upgrade Teams phones to Teams displays